plainblack/ving/ving/docs/subsystems/utils.md

 Given an input, can generate an encoded string based upon A-Z, a-z, 0-9, and _.

-### findObject

-Provides light wrappers around the javascript `find()` function that throws an error if the object you're looking for isn't found.

 ### fs

 A bunch of wrappers around node's `fs` library to give you easy to use and terse filesystem functions for checking if a file/folder exists, or reading/writing JSON files, or sanitizing filenames, and more.